Forest fires and wildfires

 How to protect your home in anticipation?

-Maintain your garden by keeping the grass short and trimming any trees so that they have space between them without touching.
+Before the summer, clear the area around your home, cutting vegetation short and trimming trees so that they don’t touch one another.
 The aim is to prevent the fire from reaching your house.
 These measures are mandatory in identified fire-risk areas.

 If you live in an area covered by a forest fire risk prevention plan, equip your house with appropriate safety features (shutters, gutters, roofing, ventilation, etc.).